FREE REPORT: BEST PLACES TO RETIRE

 Taxes In Thailand

-Learn more about THAILAND and other countries in our free, daily Overseas Opportunity Letter.
-Simply enter your email address below and we’ll send you our FREE REPORT - The 10 Best Places To Retire In 2024
+Learn more about this and other countries in our free, daily Overseas Opportunity Letter.
+Simply enter your email address below and we’ll send you our FREE REPORT: The 10 Best Places To Retire In 2024

 Overview of Thailand’s Tax Situation

-Reviewed by Lief Simon
+Reviewed By Lief Simon

 Lief Simon is the managing editor of Global Property Advisor, Simon Letter, and Offshore Living Letter.
 He has purchased more than 45 properties, investing in 23 different countries around the world.

-Thai Taxes vs. American taxes
+Thai Taxes vs. American Taxes

 For Americans living in Thailand, the most important fact is to be aware that you are required to pay taxes in the country.
 It will be your responsibility to file in both countries by the required deadlines and to take advantage of any available exemptions.

 Americans residing abroad on the April 15 tax deadline must file by June 15.
 In Thailand, the tax year extends from Jan.
 1 to Dec.
 31, and taxes are due by March 31.
-You should also note that both Thailand’s tax rates and the way different classes of income are taxed can be very different than in the United States.
-Be sure to classify your earnings appropriately for each country and familiarize yourself with the classes of “assessable income” in Thailand.

-The most important element in Thailand’s tax system for foreigners is the personal income tax (PIT).
-If you live in Thailand and earn income, your income is subject to the PIT.
-Your employer may arrange a tax ID number for you, or you may have to request it yourself from the Revenue Department.
 The part of your income that is taxable in Thailand will also depend on your residency status.
 Those foreigners who live only half of the year (180 days) or less in Thailand must only pay taxes on income earned in Thailand.
 Those who reside for more than 180 days in the country will be liable for taxes on all income earned, worldwide.

 Filing Taxes in Thailand

 The main hurdle with respect to taxes in Thailand for expats is the fact that all tax returns must be in the Thai language.
 If you do not understand Thai, it may be necessary to find a Thai-speaking accountant to assist you.
 Payments are due at the date of filing (typically March 31).
-For some business owners, it may be necessary to file every six months; most employees will only be expected to file yearly.

 It is possible to file electronically on the Revenue Department’s web page.
 Unfortunately, the system is still only available in Thai.